yourhead/rwcli/README.md

 ```

-% open /Applications/RapidWeaver\ 7.app <file to publish> --args --publish all
+% /Applications/RapidWeaver\ 7.app <file to publish> --publish all

 ```